c3lang/c3-web/docs/faq/allfeatures.md

 9. Imports are recursive.
 For example, `import my_lib` will implicitly also import `my_lib::net`.
 10. Multiple imports may be specified with the same `import`, e.g. `import std::net, std::io;`.
 11. Generic modules are not type checked until any of their types, functions or globals are instantiated.
-12. Generic modules are not type checked until any of its types, functions or globals are instantiated.

 ## Contracts